 In previous years, SARP has developed hybrid rockets with nitrous oxide as an oxidizer and a solid paraffin fuel grain.
 From the 2018-2019 development year, the body of the rocket, from nose cone tip to the bottom of the fin can, was over 14 feet long and was designed to reach a speed of Mach 1.3.
 The rocket is designed to launch a payload, reach 30,000 feet, and be recovered after the flight.

 About our team

-SARP is organized into five overarching teams: Structures, Avionics, Recovery, Propulsion, and Business.
+SARP is organized into five overarching teams: Structures, Avionics, Payload, Propulsion, and Business.
 A team member will typically be involved in one of these teams throughout the year.
 We need team members from ALL majors, so whether you’re studying electrical engineering, marketing, computer science, or communications, we want you to apply.
 If you would like to learn more about what each team does, take a look at the descriptions below, or feel free to contact us!

 Under each team title, we have indicated that team’s purpose and responsibilities.
 Furthermore, there is a list of skills and experiences which students have the opportunity to grow while working on that specific team – we have people at all skill levels in SARP!

 Purpose: To provide the rocket with body tubes, rocket, fins, and couplers that will withstand multiple flights.

 - Design and build nosecone, improving weight and cost compared to the previous year